Can I Use My Weighted Blanket With My Pet?

 The actual cause of anxiety amongst pets can be due to a wide variety of factors.
 It’s tricky.
 Sometimes it’s situational and sometimes it’s merely based on personality (look further into your specific breed if you think this may be the case).
 Either way, when considering how to help your dog or cat defeat their jitters, it’s important to know and understand the source of where they’re coming from.
 Here are some common circumstances that may be causing your pet to feel distressed, and how a weighted blanket can help.

 Snap, Crackle, POP!

 Loud noises, such as firecrackers, motorcycles, thunder and even household appliances like vacuums and blenders, may trigger a pet’s anxiety.
-That’s why New Year's Eve and the Fourth of July can be a true nightmare for our four-legged companions.
+That’s why New Year's Eve and Canadian Day can be a true nightmare for our four-legged companions.
 Animals who react negatively to such sounds may find it calming to have a weighted blanket swaddled around them.
 It will help to mimic the feeling of a hug, while also releasing serotonin to silence (no pun intended) their nerves.
 Keep it in a spot they find comfortable, which may be their bed, your bed or the couch.
 Use it together on extra-noisy nights to really make them feel loved!

 Hit The Road, Jack!

 Separation anxiety is quite common amongst pets.
 This may be especially true for animals that have been rescued from traumatic situations or those suffering from an illness.
 If you think this may be what’s causing your pet’s distress, a weighted blanket can be a huge help during times when you’re away (like that darn 9-5 job we all have to have to survive).
 The crucial thing here is to use it first before giving it to them.
 Sleep with it a few nights.
 This way, your scent will cling to the blanket, and they’ll have something soft to snuggle up with and ease their anxiety when you're not around.
 Plus, it will make reuniting just that much better!